Sewing

 Simplicity

-9015 - bodice top & skirt - I am making this now, as my first
+9015 - bodice top & skirt - I made part of this years ago as my first

-linings, there are steps I have spent days on because they read like
+linings, there are steps I spent days on because they read like

 a foreign language to me (no I wasn't looking at the other languages!).

-The top is black satin & halfway done, the skirt (the left one)
+The first try practice top was black satin, the skirt (the left one)

 Making